BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 ### The Final Rail Puzzle

 Pick up the hidden *Red-Hots* and *Fire Gem* in this area.
 Time for yet another massive rail puzzle.

-Solution:
+!img("vr_mines_final.png")

-- Jump into the railcart on the bottom.
+- Jump into the railcart on the bottom (1).
 Climb the nearby rocks to get a hidden *Red Shard*.
 - There will now be three railcarts all in the same area.
-Jump into the middle one to reach a spirit.
+Jump into the middle one (3) to reach a spirit.

 !battle(["Leo", :SPIRITM, 0], "Chess Board")

 Anyways, back to the puzzle.

-- Take this minecart back, then jump into the top minecart.
-Smash the nearby rock.
+- Take this minecart back (4), then jump into the top minecart (5).
+Smash the nearby rock but ignore the boulder for now.
-- Take the minecart back up, and jump into the bottom of three minecarts.
-From here, jump into the other minecart, on the upper right side.
+- Take the minecart (6) back up, and jump into the bottom of three minecarts (2).
+From here, jump into the other minecart, on the upper right side (7).
+Grab the hidden *Red Shard*.
-- Grab the hidden *Red Shard*, then the hidden *PP Up* by crossing all the tracks.
-- Back near the minecart, push the boulder down and right onto the pressure pad.
+- Push the boulder down and right onto the pressure pad, then take the minecart (8) back to the right.
-- Take this minecart back to the right.
-There is a path to the left across some tracks that lead to a lever.
-Switch it.
+- There is a path to the left across some tracks that lead to a lever (A): switch it.
-- Jump into the bottom minecart, and it will take you to another lever.
-Switch it.
+- Jump into the bottom minecart (1), and it will take you to another lever (B): switch it.
-- Use the cart to go back down, then cross tracks to the lever to switch back the previous lever.
+- Use the cart (9) to go back down, then switch off the first lever (A).
-- Jump into the bottom cart one more, then into the top of three minecarts.
-To your right is a lever - switch it.
+- Jump into the bottom cart (1) one more, then into the top of three minecarts (5).
+To your right is a lever (C): switch it.
-- Jump back into this minecart, then into the middle of three minecarts.
-This will take you to a pile of rocks - fill the cart, then push it.
+- Jump back into this minecart (6), then into the middle of three minecarts (3).
+This will take you to a pile of rocks (10) - fill the cart, then push it.
-- Climb down the rocks and jump into the top minecart.
-Switch off the lever to your right.
-Next, go up from the boulder, and cross the long line of tracks.
-This will lead you to another lever - switch it.
+- Climb down the rocks and jump into the top minecart (5).
+Switch off the lever (C) to your right.
+- Go up from the boulder in the bottom left corner, and cross the long line of tracks (yellow arrows).
+This will lead you to another lever (D) - switch it.
+Head left and up from here to get a hidden *PP Up*.
-- Jump back in the minecart in the bottom left, then push the cart full of rocks.
+- Jump back in the minecart in the bottom left (6), then push the cart full of rocks (3).
-- Jump into the top minecart, then follow the path up and left from the boulder across the tracks once more.
+- Jump into the top minecart (5), then follow the path up and left from the boulder across the tracks (yellow arrows) once more.
 You'll now see a new climbable path - take it, then talk to the explosives.
-- Push the cart full of explosives, then push the nearby lever across some tracks.
+- Push the cart full of explosives (11), then push the lever (D) across the tracks on the right.
 - Make your way to the bottom left corner.
-Jump into this minecart to return to the top left corner.
+Jump into the minecart (6) to return to the top left corner.
 Talk to the filled cart to make an explosion!
-- Jump into the bottom minecart.
-From here, go left and up, pushing the lever here.
-Take the minecart again to reach the top right side of the area, where you can finally exit.
+- Jump into the bottom minecart (2).
+From here, go left and up, pushing the lever (A).
+Take the minecart (1) to reach the top right side of the area, where you can finally exit (12)!

 ### Introduction to the Gem Chambers

-The next room I will call the "hub" room for now.
-In the hub room, climb down either rock.
+The next room I will call the "central gem room".
+In the central gem room, climb down either rock.
 You can get a hidden *Elemental Seed* here.
 Climb the rocks on the left side of this area.
 You can get a hidden *Max Repel*.
-Enter the Sapphire area.
+Enter the Sapphire area in the top left corner.

 !enc(800, nil, nil, "Victory Road (Sapphire B3F)")